-\cref{tab:FN} shows the results of the friendship prediction.
-Using temporal motif features achieves the best performance, with 0.86 precision, 1.0 recall, and 0.92 F1 scores.
+{\bf Results.} Using temporal motif features achieves the best performance, with 0.86 precision, 1.0 recall, and 0.92 F1 scores.
 All three models are able to capture all the friend node pairs (with 1.0 recall scores), whereas temporal motifs yields less false positives than Jaccard and Adamic-Adar indices.